Modern State of Fertility 2019

 The majority of women would choose an employer that provides these benefits over one that does not.

-78% of women think it is important to them that insurance covers the cost of fertility treatments.
+78% of women say its important to them that insurance covers the cost of fertility treatments

 Infertility Stigma